cyle/human-badge/README.md

   - Red pin is the single one next to the longest pin, goes to a 330 ohm resistor then digital pin 6.
   - On the other side of the longest pin, next is green, goes to a 330 ohm resistor then digital pin 5.
   - Last is blue, goes to a 330 ohm resistor then digital pin 3.
+- The display shares pins 11, 12, and 13 with the radio, and I'm using pin A0 for TCS, A1 for RST, and A2 for D/C.

 You should be able to hook up your Arduino Nano to your computer via USB and upload the sketch.